UmaKase/Umakase-front-end/README.md

-1. npm install
+1. yarn or npm i
-2. npm start or yarn start
+2. yarn start or npm start